tekknolagi/tekknolagi.github.com/_posts/2024-06-01-scrapscript-baseline.md

 }
 ```

+The `HANDLES` thing is a little weird pseudo-RAII trick that a) reduces code
+duplication and b) hopefully reduces errors in case of early function exits.
+I
+trust the C compiler to correctly insert calls to `pop_handles` more than I
+trust myself to.

 The core idea here is to store pointers to the local `struct object*` variables
 so that the C compiler is forced to read from and write to memory any time
 there could be side effects.
 Then, when a `collect` happens, all the right